-Combine butter, powdered sugar and 1/2 teaspoon peppermint extract in large bowl.
+Combine 1 cup butter, 1/2 cup powdered sugar and 1/2 teaspoon peppermint extract in large bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add flour and cornstarch; beat at low speed until well mixed.
-Cover; refrigerate until firm (30 to 60 minutes).
+Cover; refrigerate 30-60 minutes or until firm.

 This recipe only made 20 very small cookies and the glaze was enough for 100 cookies!!
 I would double the cookie recipe and half the glaze recipe to have a more reasonable amount of both.
 The c1" balls produced 1" round cookies, nice bite sized, but very hard to glaze and put candies on, I would do a much larger cookie next time and that would probably mean 4x this recipe!
 Overall good taste, extremely mild peppermint flavor, so taste the dough and the glaze and adjust to your personal preference before cooking or glazing.

 These are delicious!
 Made them today with my daughter, they are light and flaky with just the right amount of peppermint.

 I make these every year.
 They have become a tradition that my kids love.
 I add melted chocolate on top of the glaze.
 You can also add red/green food coloring to the glaze to make them more festive.
 YUM!